 - The Federal Reserve has announced actions to stabilize and backstop the economy.

-- The IRS is providing relief to taxpayers by extending most tax filing and payment deadlines to July 15, 2020.
+- The IRS is providing relief to taxpayers by extending most tax filing and payment deadlines for tax year 2020 to May 17, 2021.

 But how do some of these efforts work and who will they directly impact?
-Let's take a look at the 2020 stimulus checks, how they work, who qualifies, how to get one, and how your taxes will be affected.
+Let's take a look at the stimulus checks, how they work, who qualifies, how do you get one, and how your taxes will be affected.

 What is a stimulus check?